 The only way to prevent the flu is through vaccination.
-That’s why the CDC recommends everyone get a flu shot, especially for those with medical conditions such as asthma, diabetes and chronic lung disease; pregnant women; people 65 and older; or people who live with or care for others who are high risk of developing serious complications.
+That’s why the CDC recommends everyone get a flu shot, especially for those with medical conditions such as asthma, diabetes and chronic lung disease; pregnant women; people 65 and older; or people who live with or care for others who are at high risk of developing serious complications.

 When should I get a flu shot?

 Every flu season is different, and so are the vaccines developed each year.
 The CDC recommends flu shots as soon as the new vaccine is available, since it takes about two weeks from the date of vaccination for antibodies to develop against the flu.
-Contact your nearest Pharmaca to find out when the vaccine will be available for the season.
+Contact your local Pharmaca to find out when the vaccine will be available for the season.

 Can I get a walk-in flu shot at Pharmaca?